rescenic/system-bootstrap/README.md

 the git repository, and the third comment is a description (should be a verb phrase) that describes the program.

-**Note**:If a program description includes commas, be sure to include double quotes around the whole description to ensure correct parsing.
+**Note**: If a program description includes commas, be sure to include double quotes around the whole description to ensure correct parsing.

-##### Helpful programs.csv bash snippets

-Check which programs arent installed
+##### Check which programs arent installed

 ```sh
 $ printf "\n" && echo "$(curl -s https://raw.githubusercontent.com/vladdoster/dotfile-installer/master/programs.csv | sed '/^#/d')" | while IFS=, read -r tag program comment; do
  if [[ $tag == 'G' ]]; then